Home

 Isopropyl alcohol is also a cheap and excellent disinfectant - be sure to use gloves and keep it away from children.

-Homemade Abrasive Cleaner
+Homemade Abbrassive Cleaner

 Sprinkle baking soda or borax, add juice of ½ lemon and scrub.